iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## Provided hashes are not valid: []

-This error message is sent by the IOTA node that the `Client` object is connected to.
+This error message is produced by the IOTA node that the `iota_client::Client` object is connected to.

 You may see this error if the Channels messages are sent in an inconsistent bundle.